MahmoudAlhihi/skin-cancer-detection/README.md

 - Converted one-hot labels to single class names
 - Constructed an dvalidated image and mask paths
 - Visualized sample image and mask pair
+- preprocessed data
+- splitted the data into Train, Validation and Test split